darleison-rodrigues/apod-imagery/README.md

 ```

 **Explanation:**
-*   **APOD Source:** The original source of APOD data (NASA API or web scraping).
+*   **APOD Source:** The original source of APOD data (NASA API).
-*   **Data Ingestion Pipeline (Python Scripts):** Your local Python scripts that fetch new APOD data, extract relevant information (title, explanation, image URL), generate embeddings, and upload images to Cloudflare services.
+*   **Data Ingestion Pipeline (Python Scripts):** Your local Python scripts that fetch new APOD data, extract relevant information (title, explanation, image URL), generate embeddings, and prepare data for Cloudflare services.
 *   **Cloudflare Vectorize:** Stores the vector embeddings of APOD titles/explanations, enabling fast semantic similarity searches.
-*   **Cloudflare Images:** Stores and optimizes all APOD images, serving them efficiently via CDN.
+*   **Cloudflare Images:** Stores and optimizes all APOD images, serving them efficiently via CDN for the web application.
-*   **React Frontend:** The client-side application where users interact with the semantic search and visualizations.
+*   **React Frontend (Cloudflare Pages):** The client-side application, deployed on Cloudflare Pages, where users interact with the semantic search and visualizations.
 *   **Cloudflare Workers (API Gateway):** Acts as the backend for the frontend, receiving search queries, querying Vectorize and Images, and returning structured data to the React app.

 ## Model Evaluation and Benchmarking